How to Know What You're Good At

 A Prayer for the One Who Cannot See Their Strengths

-Lord, I do not see what You gave me.
+Lord, I don't see what You gave me.

-Everyone seems to have something obvious — a talent, a gift, a thing they are known for.
+Everyone seems to have something obvious — a talent, a gift, a thing they're known for.
 And I feel like I showed up empty-handed.

 But Your Word says I am Your workmanship — crafted for good works.
 That means You gave me something.
-I just cannot see it yet.
+I just can't see it yet.

 Amen.